Unknown Number: The High School Catfish: Reception

+Viewership

 In its first week of release, Unknown Number reached Netflix's Top 10 films globally.

+Critical response

 In Review Online was critical of the film's approach to the subject matter, writing "where is the line between examining human evil and exploiting child victims in order to satiate our culture's voyeuristic thirst for true crime entertainment?
 In Unknown Number, that line not only feels crossed, but it seems like we have plunged headlong down a dark abyss we never should have entered".

 Decider recommended streaming the film and in a positive review said "it's enjoyable to try and unravel".
 The Guardian wrote that "this film is yet another remarkable and chilling cautionary tale of the digital age".
 TechRadar was positive about the film describing it as "incredibly disturbing" and encouraged viewers to "binge immediately".